MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyCrossTenantAccessPolicyDefault.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-AUTOMATICUSERCONSENTSETTINGS `<IMicrosoftGraphInboundOutboundPolicyConfiguration>`: inboundOutboundPolicyConfiguration
+AUTOMATICUSERCONSENTSETTINGS <IMicrosoftGraphInboundOutboundPolicyConfiguration>: inboundOutboundPolicyConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[InboundAllowed <Boolean?>]`: Defines whether external users coming inbound are allowed.
+  - `[InboundAllowed <Boolean?>]`:
-  - `[OutboundAllowed <Boolean?>]`: Defines whether internal users are allowed to go outbound.
+  - `[OutboundAllowed <Boolean?>]`:

-B2BCOLLABORATIONINBOUND `<IMicrosoftGraphCrossTenantAccessPolicyB2BSetting>`: crossTenantAccessPolicyB2BSetting
+B2BCOLLABORATIONINBOUND <IMicrosoftGraphCrossTenantAccessPolicyB2BSetting>: crossTenantAccessPolicyB2BSetting
-  - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Applications <IMicrosoftGraphCrossTenantAccessPolicyTargetConfiguration>]`: crossTenantAccessPolicyTargetConfiguration
-    - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[AccessType <String>]`: crossTenantAccessPolicyTargetConfigurationAccessType
-    - `[Targets <IMicrosoftGraphCrossTenantAccessPolicyTarget[]>]`: Specifies whether to target users, groups, or applications with this rule.
-      - `[Target <String>]`: The unique identifier of the user, group, or application; one of the following keywords: AllUsers and AllApplications; or for targets that are applications, you may use reserved values.
-      - `[TargetType <String>]`: crossTenantAccessPolicyTargetType
-  - `[UsersAndGroups <IMicrosoftGraphCrossTenantAccessPolicyTargetConfiguration>]`: crossTenantAccessPolicyTargetConfiguration

-B2BCOLLABORATIONOUTBOUND `<IMicrosoftGraphCrossTenantAccessPolicyB2BSetting>`: crossTenantAccessPolicyB2BSetting
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Applications <IMicrosoftGraphCrossTenantAccessPolicyTargetConfiguration>]`: crossTenantAccessPolicyTargetConfiguration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.